wakii/NFA/README.md

-# Non Financial Activity
+# Non Financial Activity(In Progress)

 ## you CAN
-- You can mint letters to your friends if you got letters from your friends
-- You can deposit your money if you got letters from your friends.
+-[ ] You can mint letters to your friends if you got letters from your friends -[ ] You can deposit your money if you got letters from your friends.
 The money deposited is lock-up for 6 months.
+-[X] Your fund deposited into the vault are managed to get yields with LSD investing.
 ## you CAN NOT
 -